 The pre-titles sequence has its The Man with the Golden Gun slide whistle moment.
 This time, it's in the guise of Gidea Park's cheesy cover of The Beach Boys' California Girls.
 Well, it makes me smile.
 Bond finds Miss World 1977, Mary Stävin, waiting for him in a submarine disguised as an iceberg.
-Rog unzips her snow jacket, and the getting off with ladies more than young enough to be his daughter begins.
+Roge unzips her snow jacket, and getting off with ladies more than young enough to be his daughter begins.

 Bond stalwart Maurice Binder is back with a more imaginative title sequence than his lacklustre effort for Octopussy.
 Duran Duran does the honours for the title song, and it's a corker.

 Bond heads over to the Eiffel Tower to meet Achille Aubergine.
 Believe it or not, the detective was played by a Frenchman, Jean Rougerie — not a non-Frenchman doing a ridiculously over-the-top French accent.
 There's a great moment when Bond senses danger and eyes up a performing artist flying butterflies.
 Bond's hunch was correct.
-Aubergine feels incredibly smug with himself — "I, Achille Aubergine, intends to find out" — before he gets a fly in his soup.
+Aubergine feels incredibly smug with himself — "I, Achille Aubergine, intend to find out" — before he gets a fly in his soup.

 Bond steals the taxi of another French character.
 This time, it's Lucien Jérôme's turn to ham up the Frenchness.
-The inclusion of stunt doubles has never been so apparent in the series than in A View to a Kill.
+The inclusion of stunt doubles has never been so apparent in the series as in A View to a Kill.

-The warehouse fight is probably the weakest fisticuffs of the series.
-Hard to believe that John Glen — a master in editing — let this one slip.
+The warehouse fight is probably the weakest fisticuffs in the series.
+It's hard to believe John Glen — a master in editing — let this one slip.
 Watch out for when Eastenders' 'Big Ron' lies down on the conveyor belt as if he is settling down for a long winter's nap.

 Much has been said about Tanya Roberts as Stacey Sutton — with her screaming and yelling to boot.
-While she was obviously picked for her looks rather than acting chops, her performance just about holds water.
+While she was picked for her looks rather than acting chops, her performance just about holds water.

 Bond bakes a quiche and nods off in a rocking chair.
-A Police Academy-inspired comedy cop car chase entails through the streets of San Fransisco.
+A Police Academy-inspired comedy cop car chase through the streets of San Fransisco.

 Roger Moore later criticised the mine massacre.
-I think that Zorin, laughing and chattering his teeth while gunning down his men, is one of the highlights of the series.
+I think Zorin, laughing and chattering his teeth while gunning down his men, is one of the highlights of the series.
 Walken is terrific and electrifies the screen.
 The crazed laugh as he loses his grip on the Golden Gate Bridge is worth the entrance fee alone.

 Copyright © 2020 J W Emery Ltd. All rights reserved.